 Why Helsinki to St Petersburg cruise?

 St Petersburg, Russia is only around 250km away from Finnish capital.
 Even though you can drive the distance in around 5 hours (+border crossing time), it’s much more pleasant to hop on a ferry and travel from Helsinki to St Petersburg, party all night or relax in an on-board spa.

 Once you arrive in St Petersburg, lots of fun activities are available – sightseeing, canal cruises, museums, shopping, food adventures and much more!
 Considering the cost and how close it is – Helsinki to St Petersburg cruise weekend trip is one of the best ways to combine fun cruise experience with culturally diverse city trip.
 If you plan to stay for a little longer, consider reading this amazing Full Travel Guide to St Petersburg.

 When is the best time to travel from Helsinki to St Petersburg?

 The cruise line operates between March and December.
 I recommend avoiding early spring or late fall due to bad weather, even though winter months have their charm.
 Here is a guide on things to do in November.
 Ideal time is from May till late September.
 Summer months are great due to many fountains starting to operate (best of them you can find in Peterhof), parks are blooming and temperatures are comfortable for long walks.
 Even though you may face occasional rainfall, it’s usually short-term and warm.

 How to book tickets and how much do they cost?

-You can book a cabin either through travel agent or directly at https://stpeterline.com/.
+You can book a cabin like a river side cabin for rent either through travel agent or directly at https://stpeterline.com/.
 The price for double inside cabin starts at around 150EUR – meals/transfer/hotel excluded.
 Currently (2018) they are running a birthday discount campaign with 10% discount on cabin price for passengers celebrating their birthday onboard.

 The price for cabin obviously depends on the time you are traveling with July-August being the most expensive months.